16 Best Cities in California

 Victorian mansion in Eureka, CA

-Surrounded by idyllic rural landscapes, Eureka gives a taste of the big city, albeit on a small scale.
-Eureka is known for its performing arts, street art, cultural attractions, bohemian vibes.
+Amidst this rural landscape, Eureka gives a taste of the big city, albeit on a small scale.
+Eureka is known for its performing arts, street art, cultural attractions, and bohemian vibes.

-The Old Town of Eureka, listed on the National Register of Historic Places, features beautifully preserved 19th-century buildings.
+The Old Town of Eureka, listed on the National Register of Historic Places, ranks high among the city's top attractions.
+This area features beautifully preserved 19th-century buildings.
 The ornate facades conceal an eclectic mix of shops, cafés, restaurants, antique stores, and art galleries.
+You will enjoy taking a stroll to browse the shops and stop for a good meal.

 Dating back to the 1850s, Eureka was formerly an important seaport and logging town.
 Ornately adorned Victorian mansions grace several streets of Eureka's historic district (Old Town) and reveal the wealth of lumber magnates and other prominent citizens over a century ago.

-Not to be missed are the Carson House, the Pink Lady Mansion, Abigail's Elegant Victorian Mansion (bed and breakfast hotel), and the Carter House Inns (a 3-star hotel).
+Be sure to see the Carson House, the Pink Lady Mansion, Abigail's Elegant Victorian Mansion (bed and breakfast hotel), and the Carter House Inns (a 3-star hotel).
 The Eureka Heritage Society provides maps that indicate the landmarks, designed for self-guided walking tours.

 Lake Sonoma near Healdsburg